Drafting Arbitration Clauses in M&A Agreements

 ibid., Guideline 4, para.
 21.

-e.g., the ICC scrutinises the entire award, while the Court of Arbitration of the Swiss Chambers’ Arbitration Institution will only review the cost decision contained in the award.
+e.g., the International Chamber of Commerce (ICC) scrutinises the entire award, whereas the Court of Arbitration of the Swiss Chambers’ Arbitration Institution will only review the cost decision contained in the award.

 See, e.g., ICC Arbitration Rules (2017), Article 22(3).